TaitoUnited/taito-cli/docs/plugins.md

 Secret management plugins typically implement the following commands:

+- `taito secret show`: Load and show the secrets.
+- `taito secret rotate`: Create and store secrets on `secret rotate`.
 - `taito env apply`: Create and store secrets on `env apply`.
-- `taito env rotate`: Create and store secrets on `env rotate`.
-- `taito secrets`: Load and show the secrets.
 - Pre-hook for reading a secret on demand.

 Plugins: